yd0str/prewired.pw/content/ssh-2fa.md

 Make sure on your system, the time is correctly set with the same time zone on your phone.
 I don't want to overemphasis on this, but you 	 need ntpd runninig on your system.

 On Ubuntu `apt-get install ntp` while on CentOS `yum -y install ntp` then start `ntpd` and enable it on System boot.

 ### 4) Linking the APP on our	 phone...

-Open the google-authenticator app on your phone and click the *add on account* option, then tap on the *Enter key provided* and enter your secret key.
+Open the google-authenticator app on your phone and select the *add on account* option, then tap on the *Enter key provided* and enter your secret key.

 NB: You can choose *scan a barcode* and scan the generated barcode but that didn't work for me.

 ### 5) Now test the set up....
 Try login from a diffrent computer...
 You should get a verification prompt before the password/login-in for guys using ssh-keys.
- That's it!
-Easy! uh!
+*Done!!*